Sarahxys/IRIC_miRBooking/Basic.md

 # VIM
-to edit
+To create vim file or to edit
 ```
 vi test_EMT.mirun
 ```
-to exit
+To exit
 ```
 :q
 ```
-to overide/save
+To overide/save
 ```
 :qw
 ```
-to insert/change
+To insert/change
 ```
 :i
 ```